Bitcoin Correlations

 Does Bitcoin act as digital gold?

 Intermittently.
 Bitcoin and gold both benefit from fiat-debasement narratives, but their daily returns only co-move during specific windows — banking stress, dollar weakness, geopolitical shocks.
 Larry Fink described Bitcoin in October 2024 as “an alternative to other commodities like gold”, in the same year that the largest spot Bitcoin ETF launched.
-Today’s GLD correlation reads +0.17; against the long-run mean of about +0.10, that is a mid-range regime.
+Today’s GLD correlation reads +0.81; against the long-run mean of about +0.10, that is a meaningfully gold-coupled regime.

 What is the Bitcoin correlation with the S&P 500?

-The current 90-day correlation between Bitcoin and the S&P 500 (SPY) is +0.96.
+The current 90-day correlation between Bitcoin and the S&P 500 (SPY) is +0.09.
 The peak post-2017 reading was the spring-2022 risk-off window when SPY-correlation pinned near +0.6 for months, driven by the Fed’s tightening cycle.
-The trough was late-2023 around −0.1, when Bitcoin rallied on spot-ETF approval expectations while equities consolidated.
+It has also swung deeply negative — the late-2023 trough printed well below −0.8, with Bitcoin rallying on spot-ETF approval expectations while equities consolidated, so the two moved sharply against each other rather than merely decoupling.
 SPY tracks QQQ closely on Bitcoin's correlation surface; QQQ is the more responsive read.